 Compensation in Zostavax Lawsuits

-If you contracted shingles after being vaccinated by Zostavax, then we will be seeking the following damages for you:
+If you contracted shingles after being vaccinated by Zostavax, then you might be entitled to the following types of damages:

 - Past and future medical expenses that result from the injuries.